William Russell Willcox: Biography

 Willcox resigned after being appointed to the Railway Wage Commission, also known as the U.S. Railroad Commission in 1918.
 Others appointed by the Woodrow Wilson administration were U.S. Secretary of the Interior Franklin Knight Lane, Charles Caldwell McChord of the Interstate Commerce Commission and D.C. chief justice J. Harry Covington.
 The commission investigated railroad wages.

+According to a 1935 intelligence report compiled by the U.S. War Department, William's son Frederick H. Wilcox was arrested and "held in connection with the smuggling of arms, ammunition and other war materials into Cuba" at Principe Fortress.
+He and his fellow alleged conspirators were later transferred to Triscornia and deported to the United States.

 He became a widower in 1939.
 He died on April 9, 1940, a Southside Hospital in Bayshore, New York.